psidnell/ofexport2/DOCUMENTATION.md

     of2 -c -cn "My Context"
     of2 -an "Anything Called This"

-These name filters are actually a convienient shorthand for an expression that uses the name attribute of items, for example:
+These name filters are shorthand for an expression that uses the name attribute of items, for example:

     of2 -fc 'name=="My Folder"'